Namibia: Desert’s Unexpected Treasures

 Make An Enquiry

-After breakfast, we'll make our way south to Keetmanshoop.
-Along the way, we'll explore washways and rocky areas in search of adders, cobras, and lizards.
-The vast expanse of the Kalahari offers a great opportunity for starscape photography, which we'll do during another night walk after dinner.
+After breakfast, we'll make our way south to Fish River Canyon.
+Upon arrival, we'll explore the canyon and rocky areas in search of Mountain adders, Black spitting cobras, and lizards.
+The vast expanse of the Fish river canyon offers a great opportunity for starscape photography, which we'll do during a night walk after dinner.

 Make An Enquiry